 Chromebooks aren’t like other laptops.
 Historically perceived as a direct route to the Google Chrome browser, their functionality was once limited to what you could accomplish on the web.
 The climate is a bit different now that most Chromebooks are compatible with Android apps via the Google Play Store.
 In that regard, the Acer Chromebook R11 is no different.

-In fact, it’s superior to much of its competition as the result of a 360-degree hinge that most Chromebooks have yet to adopt.
-It doesn’t have the most powerful processor or the most RAM, but you can leave those facets to Windows laptops anyway.
-The Acer Chromebook R11 doesn't need the best specs to flourish, as Chrome OS doesn’t require them to experience smooth-as-butter operation.
+In fact, it’s superior to much of its competition as a result of a 360-degree hinge that most Chromebooks have yet to adopt.
+It doesn’t have the most powerful processor or the most RAM, but you can leave those facets to Windows laptops.
+The Acer Chromebook R11 doesn’t need the best specs to flourish, as Chrome OS doesn’t require them to experience smooth-as-butter operation.

 Drawing some influence from Apple’s MacBook Air, the Acer Chromebook R11 is pleasing to the eyes without overdoing it.
-Unlike any product from Apple, however, the Acer Chromebook R11 is reasonably priced at $329 (£221, AU$455).
-If we had to compare it against other Chromebooks in its class, we would liken this one most to the hardy, $249 (£170, AU$320) Dell Chromebook 11 or the svelte and similarly convertible Asus Chromebook Flip ($249, £160, AU$337).
+Contrary to Apple’s lineup, though, the Acer Chromebook R11 is reasonably priced at $329 (£221, AU$455), and with the Black Friday 2018 deals that are right around the corner, it’s going to be even more attainable.
+If we had to compare it to other Chromebooks in its class, we would liken this one to the hardy $249 (£170, AU$320) Dell Chromebook 11 or the svelte and similarly convertible Asus Chromebook Flip ($249, £160, AU$337).

 Although you can squeeze a lot of mileage out of the Acer Chromebook R11, we admit that you would be better off with a MacBook or a high-end Ultrabook if you’re more concerned with performance and versatility than saving money.
 Otherwise, the Acer Chromebook R11 is a perfect fit for students and employees whose laptop use doesn’t extend much further than contributing to a collective Google Doc.